 This plan allows you to pay for eligible out-of-pocket dependent care expenses with pre-tax dollars.
-Eligible expenses may include daycare centers, in-home child care, and before- or after-school care for your dependent children under age 13 (other individuals may qualify if they are incapable of self-care and are considered your taxable dependents).
+Eligible expenses may include daycare centers, in-home child care, pre-school, and before and/or after school care for your dependent children under age 13 (other individuals may qualify if they are incapable of self-care and are considered your taxable dependents).